bclehmann/wstat/README.md

 Type `wstat cdf` for the cumulative distribution function for a normal distribution.
 Type `wstat invCdf` for the inverse.

+## Linux Users

+This does work on Linux, however, for some features, notable graph plotting, it will not work as expected unless you compile your own version.
+You have been warned.

 ## Open Source

 This project is a very low priority for me, so if you decide to open some pull-requests to add features or otherwise improve code quality I would be very thankful.